 3. Eat Well.
 According to Chinese medicine, your energy is made from the food you eat and the air you breathe.
 Eating foods that are wholesome, such as whole grains, fruits, vegetables, and light proteins cooked in soups, stews, and stir-fried dishes are nutritious and easy to digest.
 (Yes, some fruits can be cooked into soups, curries, compotes, and other entrees.)

 4. Just Breathe.
 Most of us don’t think much about breathing because it’s something we do all the time.
-However, knowing that in part, your energy is made from the air you take into your body through the lungs might make you a little more conscious of how you breathe.
+However, knowing that your energy is made partly from the air you take into your body through the lungs might make you a little more conscious of how you breathe.

 Take a few minutes each day (really, only three or four minutes) to take a deep breath, open your chest as you breathe in, hold for five seconds, and release slowly until your lungs are empty.
 Repeat this sequence for 10 breaths.